Have a concern? We’re here to help

 Insurance OmbudsService

-If after the independent review and response by Gore Mutual’s Ombudsman you remain unsatisfied and wish to file a formal complaint with the industry Ombudservice and/or regulators, upon your request, the Ombudsman will provide you with a Final Position Letter outlining Gore Mutual’s final position on how your claim or policy matter was handled, how your concerns were handled and escalated, and how you were treated.
+If after the independent review and response by Gore’s Ombudsman you remain unsatisfied and wish to file a formal complaint with the industry Ombudservice and/or regulators, upon your request, the Ombudsman will provide you with a Final Position Letter outlining Gore’s final position on how your claim or policy matter was handled, how your concerns were handled and escalated, and how you were treated.

-Depending on the nature of your complaint, you may then contact the Mutual Insurance Companies OmbudService; the General Insurance OmbudService; or the Financial Consumer Agency of Canada.
+Depending on the nature of your complaint, you may then contact the applicable OmbudService and/or provincial regulator.
 Provided below is more information on each of these organizations to help you determine who to contact.

 Mutual Insurance Companies OmbudService (MICO)